≡ Menu

 • A female Finnish Spitz is 15 to 18 inches in height and weighs between 16 to 22 pounds

-Is also probably why the Finnish Spitz dog breed is so great with children.
-And also, why the Finnish Spitz breed is one of a select few dog breeds that we readily recommend to anyone with a family.
+Depending on your needs, which could be a good or bad thing.
+We here at IndulgeYourPet prefer this because we feel that having an excellent watchdog that can alert you of trouble is better than having an “overly aggressive” dog, which could create unwanted and “unnecessary” risks on its own.
+This trait is also probably why the Finnish Spitz dog breed is so great with children.
+And also why the Finnish Spitz breed is one of a select few dog breeds that we readily recommend to anyone with a family.

 But be warned…

 These guys are a bit of an “independent thinker” breed.
-So, you’ll want to be sure to begin training your Finkie right away so that you won’t have to “break” any bad habits once they’ve been created.
+So, you’ll want to be sure to begin training your Finkie immediately so that you won’t have to “break” any bad habits once they’ve been created.

-The Finnish Spitz dog breed is a generally healthy one and isn’t predisposed to many health conditions.
+The Finnish Spitz dog breed is generally healthy and not predisposed to many health conditions.
 However, like every dog breed, this breed is prone to getting the following:

-• Epilepsy: This disorder can be managed with medication but, there isn’t any cure for it.
-However, a dog can still live a happy and healthy life with this disease
+• Epilepsy: This disorder can be managed with medication, but no cure exists.
+However, a dog can still live a happy and healthy life with this disease.

 This is why…